ExchangeUnion/xud-wiki/Exchange-Guide.md

 ```
 xud-simnet-start
 ```
 Since `btcd` and `ltcd` need to sync the blocks of the XUD simnet when started for the first time, it could take a minute or two until you see `Ready!`.
+Gracefully stop the environment with `xud-simnet-stop`.

 ### Payment Channels
 To setup payment channels run
 ```
 xud-simnet-channels
 ```
 Payment channels are used to instantly settle trades via cross chain atomic swaps with peers.
-It should take about 10 minutes for your payment channels to be ready.
+It should take 5-10 minutes for your payment channels to be ready.
 The `xud-simnet` features one minute block times and we could speed this up arbitrarily, but later on mainnet this will involve an even more significant waiting time.
 We decided to keep it close to reality without being to annoyingly long.

 ### Final check
 Once you see `Xud system is ready!`, run